Hiroshi1978/lbhandler/README.md

 Create text files with name 'httpclient_config.txt' in the directory where AWSELB class exists (web/component/impl/aws/elb), and alo in the directory where AWSEC2 class exists (web/component/impl/aws/ec2).

 ###### Step 4.
 Edit them following the sample below, and save it.
-In most cases the value to the key 'signer.Type' is 'AWS4SignerType'.The value to the key 'endpoint' and 'servicename' must be set to each service's specific value.
+In most cases the value to the key 'signer.Type' is 'AWS4SignerType'.
+The value to the key 'endpoint' and 'servicename' must be set to each service's specific value.

 ```
     endpoint=protocol://endpoint.of.each.service/path